 1. Rusty Lake Paradise

-The first game on our list is something that I gave up on almost immediately because it was too mind-blowing for me.
+The first on our list of horror games is something that I gave up on almost immediately because it was too mind-blowing for me.
 The story takes place on Paradise Island.
 You go home because your mother mysteriously died and a plague surrounding the island has appeared.

 Your job is to interact with your family members and go through the 10 plagues and solve the mystery behind Paradise Island.
 This game seriously messed me up, and I could no longer comprehend the events, so I didn’t know how it ended.
 Care to tell me?